Zipcoder/reveal-slides-light/md/intro-to-oop.md

 * Life is full of enough problems, lets avoid them in our programs.
 We do that by making things as simple as possible. **Simplicity is your friend!**

 -
-###Benefits of encapsulation
+###Benefits of encapsulation (continued)

 * There is already a possibility of the logic we create being flawed, which would result in errors or unintended results.
 Encapsulation can’t save us from the issues with our own personal logic, but it can help us avoid issues from unintended side effects of other objects.

 -
 ##Single-Responsiblity
-* **Single-Responsiblity**:  when you are defining your objects think about the nature of that object.
-Lets think about a program that Controls a ATM.
+* **Single-Responsiblity**:  When you are defining your objects, think about the nature of that object.
+Let's think about a program that Controls an ATM.
 Here are the objects that exist in the program:

 	* Bank
 	* User